Always Be with You (film)

-Always Be With You is a 2017 Hong Kong horror film written and directed by Herman Yau.
-It is the 20th instalment in the Troublesome Night film series and was produced specially to mark the 20th anniversary of the first movie.
+Always Be With You is a 2017 Hong Kong supernatural horror film written and directed by Herman Yau.
+It is the twentieth and final instalment in the Troublesome Night film series and was produced specially to mark the 20th anniversary of the first film.
 The film stars Louis Koo, Julian Cheung, Gordon Lam, Charlene Choi and Charmaine Sheh.

 Plot

 David, a taxi driver with lung cancer, kills vacation property owner Patrick in a freak car accident.
 Off-duty police officer Sam, his wife Si and Sam's aunt seemingly were able to avoid the collision after Sam's aunt warned him to drive away from the road they were on.
 At the same time, Siu-hung, who broke up with her fiancé, committed suicide by jumping off a building, landing right on top of Patrick's car.

 Chi-keung is a crematorium worker who is saddled with huge gambling debts.
 He steals a pair of pricey gold bracelets, the funerary objects of Siu-hung, to pay off his debts.
 Chi-keung fails to sell off the gold bracelets as the buyer was crushed by a concrete block while on his way to meet Chi-keung.
 Later, while crossing a street, a lorry loses control and veers into him and a couple who he recognises as Siu-hung's younger sister and brother in law.
 Chi-keung and Siu-hung's younger sister survives the accident.
 The bracelets which fell out while he was unconscious, were retrieved by the police as evidence.

 Meanwhile, Patrick's fiancée, Yu Xin, after recovering from the tragedy, hopes to fulfil Patrick's last wish in running a suburban vacation house.
 However, a series of strange happenings keeps on occurring in the vacation house.
 Her first tenants, two lovers, commits suicide during their stay.
 Sam, accompanying Si, to investigate the scene, realises the presence of a disfigured female spirit.
 Later, David appears at the vacation home, offering to help Yu Xin.
 She at first declines but later, accepts him as a long term tenant.

 Back home, Chi-keung is haunted by Siu-hung's ghost and at the same time, was visited by the loansharks whom he owes money.
 Chi-keung escapes through the window and ends up at Yu Xin's vacation home.
 He proceeds to commit suicide by gassing and suffocating himself, and is later discovered by David.
 The next morning, Yu Xin feels anxious as she has not seen her tenant, Chi-keung since the previous day.
 She decides to go to his room, worried that there may be another suicide.
 Accompanied by David, they both enter Chi-keung's rented room but discovered no one and Chi-keung's belongings gone.
 David tries to comfort Yu Xin and tells her he may have just ran off, not wanting to pay the rent.